swe-students-spring2026/0-git-practice-saryassadi/README.md

 engineering projects.

 ## Ethan's edit
-The distinction between Git's "plumbing" commands and "porcelain" commands is especially interesting.
+The distinction between Git's "plumbing" commands and "porcelain" commands is interesting.
 It makes sense that there would be a lower-level class of commands and a higher-level, more user-friendly class of commands, but I never thought about it this way.
 The names are also cute.